emooreatx/CIRISNode/README.md

 ### CIRISNode Development Status as of May 8, 2025

-This section outlines everything completed during Phase 2 and the beginning of Phase 3 of CIRISNode’s development.
+This section outlines everything completed during Phase 2 and the beginning of Phase 3 of CIRISNode's development.
 I took the project from a conceptual state with no working code or containers and built a fully functional FastAPI backend.
 The system now includes working support for JWT-based authentication, Matrix chat integration, execution of HE-300 benchmark scenarios, DID issuance and verification endpoints, and Wisdom Authority ticketing workflows.
 All major API routes have been implemented, tested, and verified.
 The system is now containerized with Docker, runs end-to-end locally or in CI, and has a fully passing test suite covering its core features.
 Additionally, a standalone frontend interface for the Ethics Engine Enterprise (EEE) system has been developed as part of Phase 1 of the frontend rollout, and further enhanced in Phase 3 with a Streamlit-based web application for improved accessibility and interaction with the backend.

 ---